50 Reasons to Seriously Consider B&W 800 Series Speakers

 If you are like me, you might really enjoy moving your speakers around in small increments to get things just perfectly tuned to the room.
 I can remember like it was yesterday doing this in 1987 with my first pair of original B&W 802’s.
 All of today’s current speakers benefit from spikes that couple them better to the floor and these guys are no exception.
 However, it's always a challenge to lift up the speaker, install the spikes, without moving them from that perfect position.

 B&W has solved this in a super elegant manner.
 There are four little wheels on each corner of the base.
 Once you have the speaker in the right spot, you just spin a big ring, the wheels go up, and a spike goes down precisely where you want.
 Just ingenious!

 One of the two things that did not change was the diamond tweeter diaphragm, which in my opinion has always been one of the best tweeters on the market.
 The tweeter housing though is much improved over the current model.

 This is all great, but how do they sound!?

 I could go on and on about all the technical details, but the most important thing about a speaker is its sound!
-At a recent buying group meeting in Chicago, a few of us B&W dealers had the opportunity to get an advance listen to the new series.
+At a buying group meeting in Chicago, a few of us B&W dealers had the opportunity to get an advanced screening of the new series.
 I got there early to be first in line and grabbed the best seat.

 One of the main things that I feel gets you emotionally involved in a piece of music is getting the timing right.
 This requires a coherent speaker with zero phase issues.
 When it’s right, I guess my body, or more specifically, my feet take over.
 The new 800 series has coherency to a degree that is as close to live music as I have ever heard.